What Is Keyword Mapping?

 In this guide, we’ll walk through how to map keywords effectively, organize your keyword data, and build a keyword mapping document that becomes your roadmap to higher rankings, stronger visibility, and more targeted traffic.

-But why is keyword mapping important?
 A well-structured keyword mapping strategy ensures:

-• Assign one main keyword per page
+- One main keyword per page

-• You avoid cannibalizing rankings by overlapping similar content
+- You avoid cannibalizing rankings

 Example of a keyword Mapping Template: